ddeutils/dagtool/README.md

-# Fast DAG Factory
+# DAG Tool

-A **Fast & Friendly Airflow DAG Factory** for Data Engineer with YAML Template.
+A **Friendly Airflow DAG Build Tool** for Data Engineer with YAML file template.

 > [!WARNING]
 > This project will reference the DAG generate code from the [Astronomer: DAG-Factory](https://github.com/astronomer/dag-factory).